slatedb/slatedb/rfcs/0006-merge-operator.md

 ### Ordering Guarantees

-If there are multiple merge operands available for the same key, they will be order by their corresponding sequence numbers.
+If there are multiple merge operands available for the same key, they will be ordered by their corresponding sequence numbers.

 ### Error Handling